Adelaide derby: The derby goes national

 Adelaide City, as the renamed Juventus was known, and West Adelaide became foundation members of the National Soccer League in 1977.
 On 20 June, the two clubs ran out for the first time against one another in a national competition.
 In front of 12,328 spectators, Adelaide City trounced West Adelaide 4–1 with goals from Brian Northcote, Agenor Muniz, Dixie Deans and John Nyskohus.
 Neil McGachey scored the only goal for Hellas.
 The match did not lack star quality, with Liverpool legend Graeme Souness lining up for West Adelaide.
-The return game at Olympic Sports Field finished 2-2.
-West Adelaide won an NSL Cup tie between the two clubs however, 3-2 after extra time.
-The two clubs were not allowed by the South Australian Soccer Federation to enter teams in the state competition that year, although they both re-entered in South Australia's second tier in 1978.
+The return game at Olympic Sports Field finished 2–2.
+West Adelaide won an NSL Cup tie between the two clubs; however, it was 3–2 after extra time.
+The two clubs were not allowed by the South Australian Soccer Federation to enter teams in the state competition that year, although they both re-entered South Australia's second tier in 1978.

 Arguably the biggest derby ever played between the two clubs was contested in the final round of the 1978 National Soccer League season.
 West Adelaide needed just a draw to win its first NSL title and become the first Adelaide club, and first outside New South Wales, to be crowned Australian champion.
 Adelaide City couldn't win the league but needed to win the game to deny its rival the title.
 John Perin scored the opening goal for the Italian-backed club with a long-range strike and City appeared destined to spoil West's party until Vic Bozanić lobbed home an equaliser five minutes from time.
 A crowd of 16,251 watched the game at Hindmarsh Stadium and it remains the highest recorded attendance of any derby between the two clubs.